BBC Studios Productions

-BBC Studios Productions is a British content production company and is BBC Studios production division, producing a wide range of programmes from things like Top Gear to Strictly Come Dancing.
+BBC Studios Productions Limited is a British content production company and is BBC Studios' national production division, producing a wide range of programmes such as Top Gear and Strictly Come Dancing.
 BBC Studios Productions is responsible for producing programmes while BBC Studios is in charge of ventures like UKTV and the distribution and selling of formats of BBC programmes.
 BBC Studios Productions is the biggest content producer in the United Kingdom.

 Divisions

-BBC Studios Productions has 11 production divisions responsible for producing different programmes for broadcasters including Apple TV+, Amazon Prime Video, Channel 4, Channel 5, UKTV, Discovery Channel, Netflix and PBS.
+BBC Studios Productions has 12 production divisions responsible for producing different programmes for their channels, as well as other broadcasters including Apple TV+, Amazon Prime Video, Channel 4, Channel 5, UKTV, Discovery Channel, Netflix and PBS.

 BBC Studios Science Unit

 The BBC Studios Science Unit has produced a wide range of scientific programmes for multiple broadcasters.
 The department is headed up by Andrew Cohen and is overseen by the Factual Managing Director Tom McDonald.